-Granny Square Afghan: 7 Stunning Blanket Layout Patterns
+Granny Square Afghan: 7 Stunning Blanket Layout Ideas

 Quick Answer

 A granny square afghan is a large crocheted blanket made by arranging and joining multiple granny squares into a cohesive design.
-The secret to a stunning result lies in choosing the right layout pattern — diagonal, chevron, medallion, or color-block — and mastering professional joining techniques like the invisible seam or join-as-you-go method.
+The secret to a gorgeous result lies in choosing the right layout pattern, diagonal, chevron, medallion, or color-block, and mastering professional joining techniques like the invisible seam or join-as-you-go method.
 Planning your square count and yarn yardage before you start ensures a polished finish.

 Tip: Always crochet a gauge swatch of your granny square first so you can calculate exactly how many squares and how much yarn you will need for your desired afghan size.